boxiby/rsschool-cv/cv.md

 ### I'm junior Front-end developer

 ### Contacts
-Location: Minsk/Belarus
+* **Location:** Minsk/Belarus

-E-mail : 3597052@gmail.com
+* **E-mail:** 3597052@gmail.com

-Telegram: @lxotse
+* **Telegram:** @lxotse

-Discord: @ozone (boxiby)#2781
+* **Discord:** @ozone (boxiby)#2781

 ### About me
-As a Front-End Developer I created different websites using CMS and HTML, CSS and JavaScript to built the sites.
-I recently created and optimized the ARC France distributor's online store with 3000 products.
-Today, the site brings new visitors 15-20 thousand per month and more than 2000 keywords take the top 5 of
-Google and Yandex.
+As a Front-End Developer, I have created various websites using CMS, HTML, CSS, and JavaScript.
+Recently, I created and optimized the online store of ARC France distributors, which has 3000 products.
+Currently, the site attracts 15-20 thousand new visitors per month, and more than 2000 keywords rank in the top 5 on Google and Yandex.

-Now I am studying intensively and plan to expand my knowledge in full stack.
-In my free time you can find me in the swimming pool or outdoor walking.
-On weekends I like to arrange car trips to new places with my family and friends.
+Currently, I am intensively studying to expand my knowledge in Front-end development.
+In my free time, you can find me in the swimming pool or out for a walk.
+On weekends, I enjoy organizing car trips to new places with my family and friends.

 ### Skills
 * Adaptive layout HTML5/CSS/SCSS